nshiab/simple-data-analysis/CONTRIBUTING.md

 Read the tests and the functions already present as inspirations.
 Do your best to write clear and understandable code.

+When committing your work, keep in mind that your messages are public.

 If you have any questions at any step, leave a comment on the relevant issue.

 ## 4 - Final tests